 In addition to his regulatory practice, Brian has significant appellate experience and has drafted briefs for clients before the Maine Supreme Court, Massachusetts Supreme Court, U.S. Second Circuit Court of Appeals, and the U.S. Supreme Court.

 Before joining Verrill Dana, Brian served as a law clerk to the Justices of the Maine Superior Court in Portland.
-While clerking he worked on a wide range of cases-from boundary disputes and municipal appeals, to homicide trials-and developed a solid background in Maine law.
+While clerking, he co-authored a chapter in “A Practical Guide to Evidence in Maine.”

 •Maine Superior Court